 Is Aadhaar card required for JEE Main 2018?

-CBSE has activated the facility to correct images in JEE Main application form 2018.
-The online registration has started from December 1, 2017.
-JEE Main application form 2018 involves five basic steps such as registration, filling details in the form, uploading of scanned images, application fee payment and print out of acknowledgement slip.
-Before filling JEE Main 2018 application form, candidates must be ready with all the required details and scanned images.
+The correction facility for rectification in the details has started from January 9 to 22, 2018.
+The last date of JEE Main application fee, as well as correction of image discrepancies in JEE Main application form, was January 2, 2018.
+The application form of JEE Main 2018 was available online from December 1, 2017, to January 1, 2018.
+JEE Main 2018 application procedure involved five basic steps viz., registration, filling details in the form, uploading of scanned images, application fee payment and print out of acknowledgement slip.
 Check the five-stage procedure for JEE Main application form below:

 Every year, lakhs of engineering aspirants register for JEE Main.
 In 2017, the total number of applicants was around 12 lakhs.
 The highest number of applicants was witnessed in 2014.
 Candidates can check JEE Main registration trend for the past six years from the table and graph given below: